 Best Alternative Strains: Other Large Mushroom Producers

-Since most users and cultivators will likely have some difficulty finding spores for this strain, some might want to try similar strains that are more readily available.
+Since most users and cultivators will likely have difficulty finding spores for this strain, some might want to try similar, more readily available strains.
 We’ll offer some good Quezon alternatives below.

 The South American strain hails from Venezuela and has a higher potency than the Quezon strain.
 However, like the Quezon shrooms, South Americans will grow to massive sizes and produce photo-worthy fruiting bodies.
 In fact, this strain holds the record for the largest Psilocybe cubensis strain ever grown.

-The Orissa India strain is another one that is well-known for producing large mushroom samples.
+The Orissa India strain is also well-known for producing large mushroom samples.
 This strain held the record for the largest cubensis strain until a South American took the record.
 This strain also has a higher potency than the Quezon strain.